radiolondra/Server-side-FabricJs-using-Puppeteer/README.md

 In this repo I used FabricJs 1.7.20 and Puppeteer ( https://github.com/GoogleChrome/puppeteer ) to create a simple NodeJs app able to create a PNG file starting from a Json encoded FabricJs canvas remotely sent by the client browser.
 The Fabric version used server side is the same version (better, the same file) used client side, so no Node-Canvas, and we are safe and happy.

-#### Note: the http server host is a Nginx server.
-All the http server settings reported here are for Nginx only.
+#### Note: the http server used here is a Nginx server.
+All the http server settings below are valid for Nginx only.

 ### Used Behaviour: